-• Regular participation at a sports clubs on Island or at school by regularly attending extra-curricular activities.

-• A sound knowledge of science and sporting activities is also important .
+- Regular participation at a sports clubs on Island or at school by regularly attending extra-curricular activities. - Understanding that the subject involves a large quantity of written / typed work / (75% coursework).
+Expect regular homework and deadlines from the start of year 10. - A sound knowledge of science and sporting activities is also important.